 In addition to any requirement in 56.01-2, a subdivision design response must include:

-A land budget table in the same format and methodology as those within the precinct structure plan applying to the land, setting out the amount of land allocated to the proposed uses and expected population and dwelling yields.A demonstration of how the property will contribute to the achievement of the residential density outcomes in the precinct structure plan applying to the land.
+A land budget table in the same format and methodology as those within the precinct structure plan applying to the land, setting out the amount of land allocated to the proposed uses and expected population and dwelling yields.

+A demonstration of how the subdivision will contribute to the delivery of a diversity of housing.

+A demonstration of how the subdivision will contribute to the achievement of the residential density outcomes in the Shepparton North East Precinct Structure Plan applying to the land.

 A plan that demonstrates how the local street and movement network integrates, or is capable of integrating, with existing or likely development of adjacent land parcels.